Tools and Utilities

 Docker

-• An open-source platform that allows to build, package, and run applications in isolated environments called containers
+• An open-source platform that allows building, packaging, and running applications in isolated environments called containers

 Commands